 Behavioral Health-Adult Unit:

-With the above in mind, our Hospital will often set very strict standards for visitation during the flu season.
-For example, we may limit children coming into the hospital as they will often be carriers of viruses.
+Please note that our hospital will often set very strict standards for visitation during the flu season.
+For example, we may restrict children and adults who have not received a flu shot from coming into the hospital to protect our patients and those who care for them.

-Please note that the hospital conducts periodic fire drills.
-If an alarm should sound while you are in the hospital, or a “Code Red” page is announced, please stay where you are until you are directed otherwise, or until “all clear” is announced over the paging system.
+If an alarm should sound while you are in the hospital, or a “Code Red” overhead page is announced, please stay where you are until you are directed otherwise, or until you hear an “all clear” announcement.
 Do not pass through any closed doors or use any elevators.

 We have a full-service cafeteria on the ground level of the hospital.
 Operating hours are Monday through Friday, 6:30-10:15 a.m., 10:45 a.m.-2 p.m., and 2:30-6:30 p.m.; Saturday and Sunday, 6:30-10:30 a.m., 11 a.m.-1:30 p.m., and 4:30-6:30 p.m.
 Vending machines are located in accessible areas.

 Two gift shops are available at Manchester Memorial Hospital - one is located inside the main entrance, and one is near the Ambulatory Services entrance.
 They feature a wide selection of gifts, cards, snacks, flowers, baby items, personal care items, toys, and more.
 Our gift shops are operated by our hospital Auxiliary.

 Send an eCard

 Visitor parking is available in the lot directly across from the main entrance.
 If you prefer, you may use our free valet service, located at the main entrance, between 7 a.m. – 4 p.m.